sandrinesuire/macgyver/README.md

 Settings
 --------
-The labyrinth file is setting on map.xsb, you can change the locations as you want (thanks to respect the logic of the game).
+The labyrinth file is setting on map.txt, you can change the locations as you want (thanks to respect the logic of the game).

 Remarks